nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 > The single biggest reason you should write nice code is so that your future
 >  self can understand it.

-As a by product, we also note that code that is easy to read is also easy to reuse in new projects and share with colleagues, including as online supplementary material.
+As a by product, code that is easy to read is also easy to reuse in new projects and share with colleagues, including as online supplementary material.
 Increasingly, journals are requiring code be submitted as part of the review process and often published online.
 Alas, much of the current crop of code is difficult to read.
 At best, having messy code may reduce the impact of your paper.
-But you might also have the paper get rejected because the reviewer couldn't understand your code.
+But you might also get rejected because the reviewer couldn't understand your code.
 At worst, some people have had to [retract high profile work because of bugs in their code](http://www.sciencemag.org/content/314/5807/1856.summary).

 It's time to write some nice R code.